 In '89, an extra train was needed to bring 2,000 Bray supporters down to south to face Cork City in Turner's Cross..

-Devlin's ultimately lost convincingly after a second replay but they re-focused for another big tilt at the Cup in 1990.
+Devlin's team ultimately lost convincingly after a second replay but they re-focused for another big tilt at the Cup in 1990.

 Roy Keane – Irish football A-lister and behemoth - left his imprint on the 1990 FAI Cup competition.